Home EV Chargers Residential Electrical Tesla Our Work FAQ Contact Get Free Estimate →

 The Bottom Line

 Most straightforward Wall Connector installs in Central PA run $500–$1,200 for labor and materials.
 Outdoor, detached, or complex runs are $1,200–$2,200+.
 If your panel needs upgrading, budget $2,200+.
-The best way to get an accurate number for your specific home is a free estimate — I'll come out, look at your panel and your garage, and give you a straight number before any work begins.
+The best way to get an accurate number for your specific home is a free estimate.
+I'll come out, look at your panel and where you'll be charging, and give you a straight number before any work begins.

 Ready to get started?